fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/01-SETUP-DEV-ENVIRONMENT.md

 Instructions:
 1. Check current branch and confirm it's ready for development
-2. Check for any uncommitted changes and ask before proceeding
+2. Check for any uncommitted changes
+3. Check if [CURRENT_BRANCH_NAME] exists in .github/workflows/firebase-hosting-dev.yml
+4. IF branch is NOT in the workflow file:
+   a.
+Add [CURRENT_BRANCH_NAME] to the branches list
+   b.
+Commit and push workflow update
-3. If I want to create a new branch, ask me:
+5. If I want to create a new branch, ask me:
    - What version number should we use?
    - What feature/task am I working on today?
    - Create branch name in format: [version]-dev-[feature]
-4. Push the branch to GitHub
+6. Push the branch to GitHub
-5. Set up development environment for the branch
+7. Monitor deployment and check for errors
+8. IF authentication error: Provide FIREBASE_TOKEN refresh instructions
-6. Confirm development site is accessible
+9. Confirm development site is accessible

 SAFETY CHECKS:
 - NEVER delete files without explicit confirmation
 - ALWAYS check if files are being used before removing them
+- ALWAYS check if branch is in workflow triggers
+- ALWAYS add branch to workflow if missing
 - ALWAYS commit changes before switching branches
 - ALWAYS verify git status is clean before proceeding
+- ALWAYS monitor deployment for authentication errors

 Development URL: https://twisted-hearth-foundation-dev.web.app/
 Repository: https://github.com/fso-datawarrior/twisted-hearth-foundation